-John Rick R. Gatdula and Ma.
-Elma L. Ilagan-Ame, the independent auditors appointed by the general assembly for the years 2022 and 2021, respectively, have audited the financial statements of the Cooperative in accordance with the Philippines Standards on Auditing and the Standard Audit Systems for Cooperatives and in their report to the general assembly, have expressed their opinion on the fairness of presentation upon completion of such audit.
+John Rick R. Gatdula, the independent auditor appointed by the general assembly for the years 2023 and 2022, has audited the financial statements of the Cooperative in accordance with the Philippines Standards on Auditing and the Standard Audit Systems for Cooperatives and in his report to the general assembly, has expressed his opinion on the fairness of presentation upon completion of such audit.